deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18978/index.md

 ![](figures/figures_6_0.png)

-> 🔼 Figure 4 shows a qualitative comparison of the proposed Framer method with other state-of-the-art video frame interpolation methods on various video clips.
+> 🔼 Figure 4 shows a qualitative comparison of the middle frame of seven interpolated frames generated by different methods, including the ground truth.
 > <details>
 > <summary>read the caption</summary>
 > Figure 4: Qualitative comparison.
 'GT’ strands for ground truth.
 For each method, we only present the middle frame of 7 interpolated frames.
 The full results can be seen in Fig. S4 and Fig. S5 in the Appendix.